Sunday, January 31, 2010

 * September 2005: Britney Spears gives birth to Sean Preston Federline.

 * October 2005: Sugababes top the U.K. chart with "Push The Button."
 They are eventually knocked off by Arctic Monkeys' debut single "I Bet You Look Good On The Dancefloor."
-Madonna's "Hung Up" is released, and marks the first second time ABBA have allowed a sample of one of their songs to be used.
+Madonna's "Hung Up" is released, and marks the

 [UPDATE: Regarding Joshua's comment on the 98 Degrees song and Anonymous pointing out that The Tamperer used an ABBA sample in "Hammer To My Heart," I addressed those in the comments.
 What I did forget is that this was the *second* time ABBA let a sample be used, the first being the Fugees' "Rumble In The Jungle" having a bit of "The Name Of The Game" in it.]